masc-ucsc/docs/docs/pyrope/04-variables.md

 Logical and arithmetic operations can not be mixed.

 ```
-let x = a and b
+const x = a and b
-let y = x + 1    // compile error: 'x' is a boolean, '1' is integer
+const y = x + 1    // compile error: 'x' is a boolean, '1' is integer
 ```

 ### Functions (`fun`/`pipe`/`mod`)